-The ACIAR Fellowships Scheme, introduced in 1986, provides scientists from partner countries who are involved in ACIAR research projects with the opportunity to obtain postgraduate qualifications at Australian tertiary institutions.
-While individuals will benefit from the scheme, the primary aim of the fellowship is to enhance research capacity in ACIAR’s partner country institutions.
+The John Allwright Fellowship (JAF) provides scientists from partner countries currently or recently involved in ACIAR research projects with the opportunity to obtain postgraduate qualifications at Australian tertiary institutions.
+While individuals will benefit from the scheme, the primary aim of the Fellowship is to enhance research capacity in ACIAR’s partner country institutions.

 How to apply

-All applicants must be working with an ACIAR project.
-Read our guidelines and about how to apply.
+All applicants must be currently or recently working with an ACIAR project.
+Before progressing a nomination, project leaders and applicants should read our guidelines about how to apply.

-An awardee’s postgraduate studies must form a discrete topic related to, but not part of, an existing ACIAR research project.
-Ideally the study program will allow the awardee to remain actively involved in the project research work throughout their studies.
+An awardee’s postgraduate studies must form a discrete topic related to, but not part of, an ACIAR research project.
+Ideally, the study program will allow the awardee to remain actively involved in the project research work throughout their studies.
 ACIAR will support coursework postgraduate degrees in certain circumstances.

 We ask project leaders to make sure that a project will not be jeopardised should their nominee receive an award, as the ACIAR project must be able to function in the absence of a successful awardee.
 More than one person may be nominated from a project, but the project leader must be able to demonstrate that the project can function in the absence of more than one awardee.